Lesson 3: Monitoring Sensor Values

 In the previous Lesson, you used the Distance Sensor and comparison blocks for the VR Robot to drive from start to the number ‘1’ on the Wall Maze Playground.
 In this Lesson, you will learn how to monitor the values from sensors in the Monitor Console, and have the VR Robot drive from start to the letter ‘B’ on the Wall Maze Playground.

-- Identify that the value of the Distance Sensor can be monitored by selecting the checkbox next to the <Distance found object> or (Distance from) block, and then opening the Monitor console.
+- Identify that the value of the Distance Sensor can be monitored by selecting and dragging the <Distance found object> or (Distance from) block to the Monitor Console icon in the Workspace.

 - Describe the benefit of being able to monitor sensor values when creating VEXcode VR projects.